ferencberes/kaggle_elias_aifbo/README.md

 `data/kaggle_dl/RBHU-2025-01/` etc.,
 so that the file structure complies with the format required by the `main*.py` script).
 2. Run the fixed original main script as a baseline model: `uv run main_baseline.py`.
 A fix was needed to exclude erronous day of year feature calculation.
 3. Run the multichannel model: `uv run main_multi_channels.py`.
-This sciprt also creates the ensemble of the baseline and multichannel model.
+This script also creates the ensemble of the baseline (50%) and multichannel model (50%).
 4. Once run, this produces several outputs, among others the `outputs_2025/final_submission.csv` which reflects my final submission to the challenge.

 **Extra experiment for 2024 data:**